-These are species introduced by human activity.
-They have some of the most dramatic effects on isolated ecosystems such as islands and are a leading cause of species extinctions.
+Invasive alien species, introduced and/or spread outside their natural habitats, have affected native biodiversity in almost every ecosystem type on earth and are one of the greatest threats to biodiversity.
+Since the 17th century, invasive alien species have contributed to nearly 40% of all animal extinctions for which the cause is known (CBD, 2006).
+Invasive alien species have some of the most dramatic effects on isolated ecosystems such as islands and are a leading cause of species extinctions.
 Islands are more prone to invasion by alien species because of the lack of natural competitors and predators that control populations in their native ecosystems.
-In addition, islands often have ecological niches that have not been filled because of the distance from colonizing populations, also increasing the probability of successful invasions.
+In addition, islands often have ecological niches that have not been filled because of their distance from colonising populations, also increasing the probability of successful invasions.

 The arrival of humans on oceanic islands has precipitated a wave of extinctions among the native birds of the world's islands.
-Blackburn et al (2004) show that the probability that a bird species has been extirpated from an island is positively correlated with the number of exotic predatory mammal species present.
-They also show that the effect is greater on island endemic species.
-In contrast, the proportions of currently threatened species are independent of the numbers of exotic mammalian predator species, suggesting that the principal threat to island birds has changed through time as species susceptible to exotic predators have been driven extinct.
+The probability that a bird species has been extirpated from an island is positively correlated with the number of alien predatory mammal species present (Blackburn et al 2004).
+The effect is also greater on island endemic species.
+In contrast, the proportions of currently threatened species are independent of the numbers of exotic mammalian predator species, suggesting that the principal threat to island birds has changed through time as species susceptible to exotic predators have been driven to extinction.

-Amongst Mediterranean islands, the presence of introduced ship rats has been shown to be a limiting factor in the abundance of the storm petrel (Hydrobates pelagicus) (Ruffino et al 2009).
-Within the Mediterranean and Canaries, introduced rats are known to predate the seeds of endemic plants and their presence can lead to changes in the native flora and vegetation composition of the islands (Traveset et al 2009).
+Amongst Mediterranean islands, the presence of introduced ship rats (Rattus rattus) has been shown to be a limiting factor in the abundance of the storm petrel (Hydrobates pelagicus) (Ruffino et al 2009).
+On Mediterranean and Canary islands, introduced rats are known to predate the seeds of endemic plants and their presence can lead to changes in the native flora and vegetation composition of the islands (Traveset et al 2009).

 Genovesi (2005) identified 37 eradications of invasive alien species in Europe, of which 33 were carried out on islands.
-Amongst these, 67% were targeted at rats (Rattus spp.).
+Amongst these, 67% were targeted at rats (Rattus rattus and R. norvegicus).
 In many cases, these eradications produced a significant recovery of native biodiversity.
 No eradications of alien invertebrates and marine organisms were recorded; while for invasive alien plants, the only examples were localised removals.